GreenIron/Recoinition/README.md

 On the good side, the coins are well more structured than random images.

 TODO:
+* improve network to get better performance on OCR

 # 2- Algorithm
 * Image Preprocessing
- * Median-filter like (e.g. anisotropic gradient, guided-filter, bilateral-filter)
+  * Median-filter like (e.g. anisotropic gradient, guided-filter, bilateral-filter) image here

-image here

   * Colors are altered in a HSL (hue, saturation, lightness) color space.
-Coin color can be more easily discriminated from background color in HSL rather than in RGB.
+Coin color can be more easily discriminated from background color in HSL rather than in RGB. image here

-image here

   * coin contour extraction a circle Hough transform image here

   * coin to stripe transform.
-Since some characters are engraved following the coin circumference, the coin is transformed into a strip to make these character follow a horizontal line
+Since some characters are engraved following the coin circumference, the coin is transformed into a stripe to make these characters follow a horizontal line image here

-image here

 * Processing: the idea here is to extract
- * OCR
+ * OCR: a neural network is used .
+D

  * Feature registration
  * Quality assessment
 * Classification